 I’m not a full-fledged minimalist, at least not yet, but I do subscribe to a minimalistic Christmas.
 One of the things I love about minimalism is the focus on people and not things.
 It’s why I love Thanksgiving so much – in part because no gift giving is required or expected.

 Minimalism, if you chose to embrace it, helps to foster a mindset of simplicity.
 When most people feel pressured to buy more “stuff” as an indicator of their love for their family and friends, minimalism instead focuses on people and experiences.

 If you are feeling this pressure, perhaps you can relieve yourself of it by embracing the idea of less is more this holiday season and the idea that the holidays are about people, not things.

 Enjoying time with family and friends

-Helping those in need through coat and food drives
+Helping those in need through a coat or food drives